SECURITIES AND EXCHANGE COMMISSION

-PerkinElmer is a global leader focused on innovating for a healthier world through its advanced technologies and differentiated solutions, and addresses critical issues that help to improve lives and the world around us.
-PerkinElmer is a leading provider of products, services and solutions for the diagnostics, food, environmental, industrial, life sciences research and laboratory services markets.
+PerkinElmer is a leading provider of products, services and solutions for the diagnostics, life sciences and applied markets.
+Through our advanced technologies and differentiated solutions, we address critical issues that help to improve lives and the world around us.
 The Company was founded in 1947 and is headquartered in Waltham, Massachusetts.
-The Company markets products and services in more than 150 countries, has approximately 11,000 employees, is listed on the New York Stock Exchange under the symbol PKI and is a component of the S&P 500 Index.
+We market products and services in more than 190 countries, and employ approximately 13,000 employees.
+PerkinElmers common stock is listed on the New York Stock Exchange under the symbol PKI and we are a component of the S&P 500 Index.

 Reasonable Country of Origin Inquiry

 The Company conducted a reasonable country of origin inquiry (RCOI) designed to determine whether any of the necessary Conflict Minerals in its products originated in the Covered Countries and whether any of the Conflict Minerals are from recycled or scrap sources.
-As part of this RCOI, PerkinElmer requested completed Conflict Minerals Reporting Template forms from suppliers of components currently used in the Companys products.
-As of the end of calendar year 2017, the Company had received survey responses from its suppliers for approximately 55% of those components.
-The Company received a wide range of responses from its suppliers, which ranged from no conflict mineral content to statements advising that the supplier was not yet able to determine the origins of the applicable Conflict Minerals.
+As part of this RCOI, PerkinElmer requested completed Conflict Minerals Reporting Template forms from suppliers of components that are regarded as most likely to contain Conflict Minerals and are currently used in the Companys products.
+As of the date of this Report, the Company had received survey responses from a substantial majority of the suppliers for that representative sample of components.
+The Company received a wide range of responses from those suppliers, which ranged from no conflict mineral content to statements advising that the supplier was not able to determine the origins of the applicable Conflict Minerals.
 Our suppliers have been advised by some smelters that provided information to them that they have little or no visibility into the origin of the raw metal utilized in the smelting process.
 The Company has been able to improve its ability to identify default components used by contract manufacturers, eliminating the optional approved components that the suppliers are not using.
-The Company estimates, after eliminating such default components, that it has roughly 26,000 part numbers.
-The supplier responses we received to our enquiries identified over 600 smelters as having possibly been utilized by our supply chain.
+The Company estimates, after eliminating both default components and other components regarded as not reasonably likely to contain Conflict Minerals, that it has roughly 27,600 part numbers that could contain Conflict Minerals.
+The supplier responses we received to our enquiries identified over 700 smelters as having possibly been utilized by our supply chain.
 We are not able to connect these smelters to our particular products, as many suppliers are not able to confirm details to the part level.

 Based on the Companys RCOI, the Company has reason to believe that certain products that the Company manufactures or contracts to manufacture include necessary Conflict Minerals that may have originated in a Covered Country and also has reason to believe those Conflict Minerals may not have originated from recycled or scrap sources.